TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/arg.rst

-It is possible to pass "long" integers (integers whose value exceeds the platform's :const:`LONG_MAX`) however no proper range checking is done --- the most significant bits are silently truncated when the receiving field is too small to receive the value (actually, the semantics are inherited from downcasts in C --- your mileage may vary).
+It is possible to pass "long" integers (integers whose value exceeds the platform's :const:`LONG_MAX`) however no proper range checking is done --- the most significant bits are silently truncated when the receiving field is too small to receive the value (actually, the semantics are inherited kutoka downcasts in C --- your mileage may vary).

 A few other characters have a meaning in a format string.
 These may not occur